NPLtools/stressfit/README.md

 ## Documentation

-The package contains *Jupyter notebook files* whith comments that guide user through the fitting process.
-An examples with output of STRESSFIT is also available via Jupyter viewer server:
+The package contains *Jupyter notebook files* with comments that guide user through the fitting process.
+An example with output of STRESSFIT is also available via Jupyter viewer server:
 <p>
 <a href='http://nbviewer.jupyter.org/url/neutron.ujf.cas.cz/restrax/download/stressfit/stressfit_example1.ipynb'>
 Example 1</a>: ECNS2019, Fitting of strain gradient under the inner surface of a tube, test on synthetic data for STRESS-SPEC.